Information for teachers

 To refer a child in your school to the NDAU:

-- Invite the child’s parents to view this website, or pass them a copy of the Parent information sheet.
+- Invite the child’s parents to view this website, or pass them a copy of the Study Information Sheet for Parents.

 - Discuss with the family whether they are interested in taking part.